-Review: Manual or guideline conforms to standard style and formatting.
+Review: Publication conforms to standard style and formatting.
 Legislative and other citations verified.
 No changes to content, methodology, policy, or practice.

 Revision: Includes applicable Review processes.
-Manual or guideline is newly edited.
+Publication is newly edited.
 Nonsubstantive legislative changes incorporated.
 Addition or deletion of information that does not alter valuation methodology.